 Do you have questions about how to manage your social media accounts?
 Are you feeling overwhelmed by social and are not sure where start — or what tools you should use to manage your accounts?
 Do you need to create a social media strategy?

-Keep reading to learn about basic things you can do to manage social networking sites for your small business.
+Keep reading to learn about basic things you can do to save time while you manage social networking sites for your small business.

 Are you using Facebook Live?
 I am!
 Well, I’m just starting to.

 Today — Star Wars Day — I recorded my second Facebook Live video (see it at the end of this post).
 Unlike Google+ Hangouts, I didn’t jump at the chance to test out Facebook’s new video app.

 First of all, it wasn’t made available to all users when it first rolled out.
 Only verified peeps got the green light to try it out at the time.
 And, second of all, I was a little more interested in learning about Blab.